mapbox/mapbox-maps-ios/DEVELOPING.md

 1. Run via Xcode: test (Cmd-U) the `MapboxTestsWithHost` scheme.

 2. Trigger via CI by adding `[run device tests]` to a git commit message.
 These tests also run "nightly".
+(Examples can also be run as tests on CI by adding `[run app device tests]`.)

 3. Trigger tests on AWS Device Farm from the command line by running `make test-with-device-farm SCHEME=MapboxMapsTestsWithHost APP_NAME=MapboxTestHost`.
 This requires certain environment variables to be set; please see the makefile for these.